fuzziqersoftware/newserv/README.md

 ### PSO GC on Dolphin

 If you're using the HLE BBA type, set the BBA's DNS server address to newserv's IP address and it should work.
-(If newserv is on the same machine as Dolphin, you will need to use an action replay code directed at 127.0.0.1 to connect, as PSO rejects DNS queries from the same IP address.)
+(If newserv is on the same machine as Dolphin, you will need to use an Action Replay code directed at 127.0.0.1 to connect, as PSO rejects DNS queries from the same IP address.)
 Set PSO's network settings the same as listed below.

-If you're using the TAP BBA type, you'll have to set PSO's network settings appropriately for your tap interface.
+If you're using the TAP (not tapserver) BBA type, you'll have to set PSO's network settings appropriately for your tap interface.
 Set the DNS server address in PSO's network settings to newserv's IP address.

 If you're using the tapserver BBA or modem type, you can make it connect to a newserv instance running on the same machine via the tapserver interface.
 To do this:
 1. In the GameCube pane of the Config window, set the SP1 device to Broadband Adapter (tapserver) or Modem Adapter (tapserver).
-2. Set IPStackListen (for BBA) or PPPStackListen (for modem) according to the comments in config.json and start newserv.
+2. Click the "..." button next to the SP1 menu.
+If you're using the tapserver BBA, enter `127.0.0.1:5059` in the box.
+If you're using the tapserver modem, enter `127.0.0.1:5058` in the box.
+(If newserv isn't running on the same machine as Dolphin, replace 127.0.0.1 with newserv's IP address.)
 3. In PSO's network settings, enable DHCP ("Automatically obtain an IP address"), set DNS server address to "Automatic", and leave DHCP Hostname as "Not set".
 Leave the proxy server settings blank.
 4. Start an online game.

 ### PSO BB

 The PSO BB client has been modified and distributed in many different forms. newserv supports most, but not all, of the common distributions.
-Unlike other versions, it's important that the client and server have the same map files, so make sure to set up the patch directory based on the client you'll be using with newserv.
-(See the "Client patch directories" section for instructions on setting this up.)
+Unlike other versions, it's common for various BB clients to have different map files.
+It's important that the client and server have the same map files, so make sure to set up the patch directory based on the client you'll be using with newserv.
+(See the [client patch directories](#client-patch-directories) section for instructions on setting this up.)

 The original Japanese and US versions of PSO BB work with newserv (the last Japanese release can be found [here](https://archive.org/details/psobb_jp_setup_12511_20240109/)).
 To get them to connect to your server, do one of the following:
 * Use a drop-in patcher like [AzureFlare](https://github.com/Repflez/AzureFlare).
-* Modify your hosts file to redirect the client's destination address to localhost or your server's address.
+* Edit your hosts file to redirect the client's destination address to localhost or your server's address.
 * Edit psobb.exe to point to your newserv instance.
 The original clients are packed with various versions of ASProtect, so this is a more involved process than simply opening the executable in a hex editor and finding/replacing some strings.

 Alternatively, you can use the Tethealla client ([English](https://web.archive.org/web/20240402011115/https://ragol.org/files/bb/TethVer12513_English.zip) or [Japanese](https://web.archive.org/web/20240402013127/https://ragol.org/files/bb/TethVer12513_Japanese.zip)).
 If the server is on the same PC as the client and you don't plan to have any external players, these Tethealla clients will automatically connect to the server without any modifications.
-This version of the client is not packed, and you can find the connection addresses starting at 0x56D724 in psobb.exe.
+This version of the client is not packed, and you can find the connection addresses starting at offset 0x56D724 in psobb.exe.
 Overwrite these addresses with your server's hostname or IP address, and you should be able to connect.

-### Connecting external clients
+### Allowing external players to connect

 If you want to accept connections from outside your local network, you'll need to set ExternalAddress to your public IP address in the configuration file, and you'll likely need to open some ports in your router's NAT configuration - specifically, all the TCP ports listed in PortConfiguration in config.json.